ParkinsonLab/16S_MGX_Workshops/AKU_Command-line_Tutorial.md

 ./autorun.sh
 ```

 This tells the VM to run the `autorun.sh` script, which itself contains commands that will install Guest Additions to the VM (this will leave your computer unaffected!).
+It may ask you for a password - enter `mg2024`.
 Next, we can create a shared folder to move files into or out of the VM.
 In the same terminal window, type:

 ```bash
 sudo adduser $USER vboxsf
 ```

-When the password prompt shows up, type in `mg2024` (you won't be able to see text appear but that is normal).
+When the password prompt shows up, again type in `mg2024` (you won't be able to see text appear but that is normal).

 Exit and re-start the VM to let these permissions take place.
 This command tells the VM to allow access to shared folders.
 Once the VM is back up, select `Devices > Shared Folders > Shared Folder Settings`.
 Click the Folder icon (with the green plus) to the right.
 Pick "Other" on the folder path and select a folder on your computer that you want to use to import files.
 You can leave the other two fields empty, and select `Auto-mount` and `Make permanent`.
 Now, try moving a file on your computer into the shared folder (this will appear with a hard drive icon in your file explorer sidebar) and opening it up in the VM.
 We're now all set to tackle command line!